-Tulsa Community College broke ground on the Nate Waters Physical Therapy Clinic at the TCC Metro Campus in downtown Tulsa in October.
+Tulsa Community College begins construction on the Nate Waters Physical Therapy Clinic at the TCC Metro Campus in downtown Tulsa.
 Once completed, the nearly $2 million project partially funded by private dollars will provide physical therapy to patients in need as well as provide clinical learning opportunities for TCC students.

 “When we open this space to students, faculty, and patients in 2014, it will provide a unique and innovative service learning experience for TCC students,” said TCC President Tom McKeon during the groundbreaking ceremony.
 “Our new clinic will help students to complete their clinical rotations in Tulsa rather than traveling out of state.”